Amylase/ lipase/ protease delayed-release capsulesPronunciation

 Brand Name: Examples include Creon 10 and Pancron 10

-Amylase/lipase/protease delayed-release capsules is used for:
+Amylase/ lipase/ protease delayed-release capsules are used for:

 Improving food digestion in patients who cannot digest food properly because they have a pancreas problem (exocrine pancreatic insufficiency) caused by cystic fibrosis or certain other conditions.
 It may also be used for other conditions as determined by your doctor.

-Do NOT use amylase/lipase/protease delayed-release capsules if:
+Do NOT use amylase/ lipase/ protease delayed-release capsules if:

 - you are allergic to any ingredient in amylase/lipase/protease delayed-release capsules